 Japan is an absolutely fantastic country and has been one of my favorite places to visit over the past few years.
 I fell in love with the Kansai region, particularly Kyoto.

 There is a lot to see and do in this beautiful city, though you can certainly hit the highlights in just a couple of days.
-In fact, I would say that 48 Hours in Kyoto is more than enough specially if you’re on a tight budget (be sure to check out this article to see how expensive Japan truly is!).
+In fact, I would say that 48 Hours in Kyoto is more than enough especially if you’re on a tight budget (be sure to check out this article to see how expensive Japan truly is!).

 I visited Osaka (check out this article about Osaka and Kobe Weekend Getaways) and Kyoto over a long weekend back in 2015 and stayed near Gion as it was a fairly central location.